ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/local-options.rst

        number generated for Diffie-Hellman parameters needed by TLS connections.
        The default is no maximum.

-       The server (Pacemaker Remote daemon, or CIB manager configured to accept remote clients) will use this value to provide a ceiling for the value recommended by the GnuTLS library.
+       The server (:ref:`Pacemaker Remote <pacemaker_remote>` daemon, or CIB manager configured to accept remote clients) will use this value to provide a ceiling for the value recommended by the GnuTLS library.
 The library will only accept a limited number of specific values, which vary by library version, so setting these is recommended only when required for compatibility with specific client versions.

        Clients do not use ``PCMK_dh_max_bits``.